alevy/www/content/about.html.markdown

 [Heroku](http://www.heroku.com), [cloudControl](http://www.cloudcontrol.com) or
 directly on [EC2](http://aws.amazon.com).
-I do not generally recommended starting a business while in grad school, but if you have to -- and sometimes you have to -- I highly recommend doing it with someone pleasant, like my co-conspirator [David Terei].
+I do not generally recommended starting a business while in grad school, but if you have to -- and sometimes you have to -- I highly recommend doing it with pleasant people, like [Lindsey Jacks], Ian Ross, [Sascha Trifunovic] and my co-conspirator [David Terei].

 If you want a job that involves interacting with human begins, programming in Go and Haskell, running a distributed storage system and relatively little work,